 Like Máni, she is often attested to in magic spells; and like Ullr we know she played a larger role in the daily religious observances of our forebears than the surviving literature about her might suggest.
 One particular cultic practice attested to her involved the pouring of milk and honey into the soil of farmland, asking for her blessing.

 Jörð herself is a jötunn, one of the elder race of giants.
-She is counted among the Asyjnur, the major goddesses of Ásgard, and she is a venerable, highly benevolent deity in her own right.
+She is counted among the Asyjnur, the major goddesses of Ásgard, and she is looked to as a benevolent deity who receives veneration in modern North pagan practice.
 One of the distinguishing traits of the Jötnar is that they tend not to care for, and are even hostile towards, humankind.
 The Jötnar counted among the gods of Ásgard are those who, like the gods, care for and watch over us.
 Interestingly, there are said to be nine Jörð-like giantesses, one for each of the Nine Worlds.
 Whether Jörð has eight sisters, or whether our forebears were aware of the other planets in our solar system, or whether Jörð exists inter-dimensionally, is not known.
-Like other divine mysteries, we leave that to you to decide for yourself.
+Like other matters of divinity and spiritual speculation, we leave that to you to decide for yourself.

 Jörð is the daughter of Nótt (Night) and Annar, both primordial Jötnar.
-She is the loving mother of Thor and Meili, by Óðin, and is considered to be the mother of Frigga.
-She is often called “Óðin’s bride,” in skaldic poetry and is one of his concubines – a position of great honour.
-She is one of the Giant-Brides, or Etin-Brides, those Jötnar who marry into the family of gods, and in so doing she is considered one of the Æsir.
+She is the mother of Thor and another god named Meili, by Óðin.
+She is called “Óðin’s bride,” in skaldic poetry and is one of his concubines – a position that would have been one of great honour.

 In the lore, she is described as wearing a girdle, and ditches, turf, gullies, escarpments, and other earth-work ledges were referred to as this girdle.